 Inspirational Gloucestershire women in food and drink

-SGGBA Green Business of the Year winner, The Beeswax Wrap Co., was founded by Fran Beer at her kitchen table in Gloucestershire with the goal of helping people go plastic free.
+SGGBA Green Business of the Year winner in 2021, The Beeswax Wrap Co., was founded by Fran Beer at her kitchen table in Gloucestershire with the goal of helping people go plastic free.
 Her eco-friendly beeswax wraps and vegan wax wraps are designed to replace plastic wrapping and cling film, giving people a sustainable alternative.

 Beer’s background was in advertising before retraining as an acupuncturist, where she took a particular interest in how plastics affect the body and their prevalence in the food industry.
 Using the ancient Egyptian technique of covering fabric in wax, she started The Beeswax Wrap Co. in 2017.
 Since then, the business has seen impressive growth, with it now supplying some of the biggest names in the UK; and collaborating with some of the biggest British brands from Liberty to Cath Kidston to Emma Bridgewater.

 Clarice and Cicely Elliot-Berry form half of the four-sibling team behind Cheltenham’s Sibling Distillery.
 The sisters and their two brothers opened their small batch distillery in 2014 when the youngest of the siblings was still too young to legally drink – and all of them were under 25!

 Sibling Gin is one of only three gins in the UK to be awarded full marks at the Great Taste Awards, with the siblings doing everything themselves by hand – from creating their own cane sugar base spirit, preparing the fresh fruits and botanicals, to bottling the gin.
 Their combination of traditional distilling techniques, state of the art equipment and creative flavours sets them apart from the competition.